-

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

-The due diligence process is not mandatory, but it is common practice.
+The due diligence process is not mandatory, but it is common practice and highly recommendable.
 The scope of the due diligence varies significantly depending on the dimension and complexity of the transaction.
-For retail low value transactions, the due diligence consists basically on confirming the ownership, that there are no mortgages, charges or encumbrances registered over the property, that there no outstanding taxes over the property and that all the other documents required for the deed (e.g., energy certificates) are valid and updated.
-In general terms, that implies (i) obtaining the land registry certificate of the property to check if the vendor is the registered owner of the property, if there are any mortgages, charges or encumbrances over the property and if the property is correctly described and there no inconsistencies between the legal and tax certificates; (ii) carry out searches to confirm that there are not outstanding municipal property taxes on the property; (iii) confirm that the use permit and the energetic certificate issued for the property are valid; and (iv) if applicable, check the horizontal property deed and confirm that there no outstanding debts to the condominium administration.
+For retail low value transactions, the due diligence consists basically in confirming the ownership, that there are no mortgages, charges or other encumbrances registered over the property, that there are no outstanding taxes related to the property and that all the other documents required for the deed (e.g., energy certificates) are valid and updated.
+In general terms, the due diligence implies (i) obtaining the land registry certificate of the property to check if the vendor is the registered owner of the property, if there are any mortgages, charges or encumbrances over the property and if the property is correctly described and there are no inconsistencies between the legal and tax certificates; (ii) carry out searches to confirm that there are no outstanding municipal property taxes related to the property; (iii) confirm that the use permit and the energetic certificate issued for the property are valid; and (iv) if applicable, check the horizontal property deed and confirm that there are no outstanding debts to the condominium administration.

-For larger transactions it is usual to conduct a much more thorough due diligence exercise on the property including not only the ownership, charges and tax, but also any agreements with third parties, urban, planning, licensing, and environmental aspects.
-It would also be usual to conduct a technical due diligence on the building.
-The tax and legal due diligence are generally based on the documentation provided by the seller and on the documentation and information made available by the public relevant entities (land registry offices, tax departments, municipalities, etc).
+For larger transactions, it is usual to conduct a much more thorough due diligence exercise on the property, including not only the ownership, charges and taxes, but also any agreements with third parties, urban, planning, licensing, and environmental aspects.
+It would also be usual to conduct a technical due diligence on the property.
+The tax and legal due diligence are generally based on the documentation provided by the seller and on the documentation and information made available by the public relevant entities (land registry offices, tax departments, municipalities, etc.).

 -

-Depending on the agreed scope, due diligences can cover almost all and every legal relevant aspect.
+Depending on the agreed scope, due diligences can cover almost all and every legal relevant aspect related to the real estate.
 However, there are certain legal issues that may only be identified through a site inspection, such as certain environmental issues, unknown illegal occupants, non-authorized works and, in general, compliance with planning and building regulations.
 For large transactions, it is customary and advisable to conduct a technical due diligence.

 -

-The transaction of a real estate in Portugal normally begins with the execution of promissory sale and purchase agreement (“PSPA”) detailing the conditions of the sale, according to which the owner promises to sell, and the purchaser promises to buy, the property, at an agreed price and within an agreed period.
-This agreement usually involves the payment of a deposit (“Sinal”).
-The final deed is usually subject to non-exercise of any applicable pre-emption rights (meaning that after the execution of the PSPA the public and private entities who are entitled to such pre-emption rights must be notified of the intended sale and purchase to exercise their pre-emption rights with the applicable time limit), but it can also be subject to other conditions like the promissory purchaser obtaining finance for the acquisition or the promissory seller obtaining all the documents required for the sale.
-Unless otherwise agreed by the parties, if the buyer fails to complete the agreement, he will lose the deposit; if the seller fails to complete the sale, he must repay the amount of the deposit in double.
-Once all the conditions precedent are fulfilled the real estate transaction is completed through the execution of a notarial deed or an authenticated document (with similar force to the deed) signed between the seller and the purchaser.
-The sale and purchase deed must be preceded by liquidation and payment of municipal transfer tax (“IMT”) and stamp duty tax (“Imposto do Selo”).
-Finally, upon the execution of sale and purchase public deed, the acquisition is subject to registration in the land registry office and in the tax authorities.
+The transaction of a real estate in Portugal normally begins with the execution of a promissory sale and purchase agreement (“PSPA”), which establishes the terms and conditions of the sale, according to which the owner promises to sell, and the purchaser promises to buy, the property, at an agreed price and within an agreed period.
+This agreement usually involves the payment of a deposit (“sinal”).
+The final deed is typically subject to the non-exercise of any applicable pre-emption rights (meaning that after the execution of the PSPA, the public and private entities who are entitled to such pre-emption rights must be notified of the intended sale and purchase, in order to exercise or waive their pre-emption rights within the applicable time limit), but it can also be subject to other conditions such as the promissory purchaser raising a loan to finance the acquisition of the property or the promissory seller obtaining all the documents required for the sale.
+Unless otherwise agreed between the parties, in case the buyer fails to complete the purchase, he will lose the deposit paid under the PSPA; if, on the contrary, the seller fails to complete the sale, he must repay the amount of the deposit in double.
+Once all the conditions precedent agreed by the parties are fulfilled, the real estate transaction is completed through the execution of a notarial deed or an authenticated document (with similar force to the deed) signed between the seller and the purchaser.
+The sale and purchase deed must be preceded by liquidation and payment of municipal property transfer tax (“IMT”) and stamp duty tax (“imposto do selo”).
+Finally, upon the execution of the sale and purchase public deed, the acquisition is subject to registration both at the land registry office and at the tax authorities.

 -